symfony-si/fig-standards/accepted/PSR-16-simple-cache.md

 /**
  * Exception interface for invalid cache arguments.
  *
- * When an invalid argument is passed it must throw an exception which implements
+ * When an invalid argument is passed, it must throw an exception which implements
- * this interface
+ * this interface.
  */
 interface InvalidArgumentException extends CacheException {